aorinevo/nyc-node-demo-reappsjs/README.md

   - git (brew install git)
   - Java (brew install Caskroom/versions/java7) - this command downloads the .pkg file.
 Locate the file and double click to install.
   - Maven (brew install maven)
-* Add paths to git, node, and nvm to your ~/.bash_profile, /etc/bashrc, or ~/.zshrc file - depends on your shell.
+* Add paths to git, node, and nvm to your ~/.bash_profile, /etc/bashrc, or ~/.zshrc file (depends on your shell).
 For example,
   - ```export GIT_HOME='/usr/local/Cellar/git/2.11.0'
   export PATH=$GIT_HOME/bin:$PATH```

+## Install ReappsJS Dependencies
+Clone the repo anywhere onto your computer, preferably to a directory called bloomies-ui-reapps.
+* ReappsJS requires Node v6+.
+  - Use nvm to switch node versions
+    - `nvm install v6.9.4`
+    - `nvm use v6.9.4`
+    - `nvm use v4.7.2`
+    - etc ...
+* In bloomies-ui-reapps/ run `npm install`.
+* Update reapps-properties.json with the path to your bloomies-ui-reapps, NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets repos.
+* Set the defaults for branch and brand in reapps-properties.json.
+* That's it!

 ## Basic Usage
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos and binaries for java and maven.
 Property shellRc should point to a file that sets your shells PATH.
 The file depends on your shell (i.e. `~/.bashrc`, `~/.zshrc`, or `~/.bash_profile`).
 If the file does not exist, create it.